Adam Dixon and Thryn Henderson

 Furtive Shambles is a game design co-op based in Yorkshire, UK.
 It’s made up of Thryn Henderson and Adam Dixon, alongside other collaborators.
 Our other projects have included Small Town Skeletons, a game about teenagers who happen to be skeletons trapped in the curse that is their hometown, which we Kickstarted in 2020; Mixtapes, a series of one-page games based on pop bangers; and Into the Flames, a horror game about an accursed pilgrimage stalked by ghosts played around a campfire.

-We’re looking to promote the game as much as possible before and during the Kickstarter.
+We’re looking to promote the game as much as possible before and during the Indiegogo campaign.
 We’re could:

 - Give an interview about the game, an element of its design, the world, our development process.